canonical-web-and-design/tutorials.ubuntu.com/tutorials/install-ubuntu-server/install-ubuntu-server.md

 ---
-id: tutorial-install-ubuntu-desktop
+id: tutorial-install-ubuntu-server
-summary: Install Ubuntu 16.04 LTS
+summary: A very high-level guide on how to install Ubuntu Server for genderal use.
 categories: desktop
-tags: tutorial,installation,ubuntu,desktop,Ubuntu 16.04 LTS
+tags: tutorial,installation,ubuntu,server,Ubuntu 16.04 LTS
 difficulty: 2
 status: Published
 published: 2017-05-31